pwnjoshi/clarity-legal/ENVIRONMENT_SETUP.md

 ### For Vercel Deployment

+You have two options for setting up environment variables in Vercel:

+#### Option 1: Import .env File (Recommended)
+1. In the Vercel project settings, go to "Environment Variables"
+2. Look for the "Import" button (usually in the top-right)
+3. Click it and upload the `vercel-frontend.env` file from your project

+#### Option 2: Manual Entry
-Add the following environment variables in your Vercel project settings:
+Add the following environment variable manually in your Vercel project settings:
 1. `VITE_API_BASE_URL` - Your production API URL (e.g., `https://clarity-legal-api.vercel.app`)

 ## Backend Environment Variables